“I don’t know what to say.”

 When you don’t take the time to understand and make your point – your voice falls flat.
 If you regularly speak up for yourself and it’s not moving you forward, you probably need to better understand what you want and what you expect.

-2. Who are you saying it to?
+Second, who are you saying it to?

 Who you are talking to is important.
 If you don’t tell the right person, you won’t have much success.
 I know that sounds like common sense, but it is not common practice.

 When you don’t tell the right person about your value, what you end up doing is complaining.
 You complain to people who don’t have the power to make a difference.
-You complain that you don’t get the credit your deserve.
+You complain that you don’t get the credit you deserve.
 You complain that your boss/the company/your clients don’t value you because they don’t appreciate all the work you do.

 If you are in a healthy work environment and they don’t appreciate you, it’s because you aren’t telling them why they should.
 Most importantly, if your conversation about your value is in the form of a complaint, you are giving your power over your career to someone else.